line-git/line/README.md

 ## Reporting issues

-Please note that as this is an alpha version, the code may be prone to bugs.
+Please note that as this is a beta version, the code may be prone to bugs.
 If you encounter any issues, we encourage you to [contact us](mailto:renatomaria.prisco@unina.it,jonathan.ronca@pd.infn.it,francesco.tramontano@unina.it?subject=LINE%20-%20Issue%20Report) for support.
 Please include a detailed description of the problem and